robusta-dev/holmesgpt/README.md

 <details>
 <summary>PagerDuty Integration</summary>

 Integrate with PagerDuty to automate issue tracking and project management tasks.
-Provide your PagerDuty credentials and specify the query to fetch issues.
+Provide your PagerDuty credentials and specify the user email to update the ticket with findings.

 ```bash
 pagerduty_api_key: "..."